- Download as PDF and Word

 Provide the landlord and tenant names, including any company or entity names.

-Step 2 – Fill In Agreement to Lease Details
+Step 2 – Fill In the Lease Details

-Write the legal description of the leased land (referred to as ‘site’ for the rest of the agreement.
+Write the legal description of the leased land.

 Document the purpose and intended use of the site.